Apply for a UK Visa

 The Home Office has provided a visa fees tool to work out the cost of your UK visa application.

-To check how much your visa fees will be visit GOV.UK's website.
+To check how much your visa fees (external link) will be, visit GOV.UK's website.

 If you are travelling through the UK

-You might need a visa if you’re travelling through the UK on your way to another country, for example if you have a layover between flights.
+You might need a visa if you are travelling through the UK on your way to another country, for example if you have a layover between flights.

 If you want to study in the UK